 Pilocarpine hydrolase activities in human liver microsomes and plasma were stimulated by the addition of CaCl2, suggesting that the calcium dependent esterase, paraoxonase 1 (PON1), was responsible for pilocarpine hydrolysis.
-Data supports human PON1 is responsible for the pilocarpine hydrolysis and that PON1 polymorphism would affect the pilocarpine hydrolase activity.
+Data supports human PON1 is responsible for the pilocarpine hydrolysis and that PON1 polymorphism would affect the pilocarpine hydrolysis and that PON1 polymorphism would affect the pilocarpine hydrolysis.